1966–67 Port Vale F.C. season: Fourth Division

-The pre-season saw general manager Stanley Matthews injured in a car accident with a National Coal Board lorry on 29 July, Jackie Mudie was also in the car but remained relatively unharmed.
-As Matthews recovered in came four new forwards, the most significant of which was Crystal Palace's Ian Lawson.
+The pre-season saw general manager Stanley Matthews injured in a car accident with a National Coal Board lorry on 29 July.
+Jackie Mudie was also in the car but remained relatively unharmed.
+As Matthews recovered, in came four new forwards, the most significant of which was Crystal Palace's 27-year-old Ian Lawson.
 Lawson cost £1,000 with an additional £1,000 signing on fee.
 Other new faces included winger Mick Mahon (Loughborough United); inside-forward Jimmy Goodfellow (Bishop Auckland); and Billy McCartney (Rangers).
 There was a kit change to an all-white strip, upon the suggestion of Stanley Matthews.

 The season opened with a 2–1 home win over Southport using an optimistic 4–2–4 formation.
 Following Roy Sproson's winning goal there was a pitch invasion – by then a disturbingly common occurrence.
 Six games without a loss followed, leaving the club in fourth position.
-Goals were still rare however, and so Lawson was dropped from the first eleven, despite the departure of in-form forward John Rowland to Mansfield Town for £6,500.
+Goals were still rare, however, and so Lawson was dropped from the first XI, despite the departure of in-form forward John Rowland to Mansfield Town for £6,500.
 Financial difficulties made the atmosphere around Burslem quite gloomy, not helped by the news that former Valiant John Nicholson had been killed in a car crash.
-Vale's form suffered, though the defence remained quite strong.
+Vale's form suffered, though the defence remained quite strong after Clint Boulton was shifted to right-half.
 Young Scot Mick Cullerton was a ray of sunshine for the club in front of goal.
+A 4–1 defeat at Southend United on 14 October, with the hosts four goals ahead after 36 minutes, was part of a sequence of seven games without a victory.
+Only 3,502 came to Vale Park on 5 November to witness a 1–0 victory over Luton Town.